How we picked the best clothes moth killers?

 Different types of clothes moth killer sprays and which one is for you

 One of the key things to keep in mind when looking for a cloth moth killer spray is what the best spray for your particular situation is.
 Your goal isn’t just to find a good spray but to find one that’s ideal for your own circumstances.
 Here are some key points:

-Smaller or bigger can – the severity and volume of the clothes moth infestation is what determines the amount of spray you’d need.
+Smaller or bigger can: The severity and volume of the clothes moth infestation are what determines the amount of spray you’d need.
 Smaller cans are typically sufficient for smaller homes, while for a situation in a warehouse or an industrial setting, larger and stronger sprays are often required.
 Of course, this isn’t to say that homeowners can’t take a bigger can – the good thing about most good cloth moth killer sprays is that they are effective against other types of insects as well.

-More or less toxic sprays – there are some cloth moth killer sprays that are highly toxic intentionally, as they are intended for extreme situations.
-However, of an in-home use, more natural and less toxic options are often recommended.
+More or less toxic sprays: There are some cloth moth killer sprays that are highly toxic intentionally, as they are intended for extreme situations.
+However, for in-home use, more natural and less toxic options are often recommended.
 Especially if you have kids that play around or pets that like to hide in the wardrobe, something like a natural cedar spray for moths may be the choice for you.
 Of course, sometimes more toxic options are necessary even if we have kids or pets.
 In these cases, it’s important to look for more harmless toxic cloth moth killer sprays, as well as to take the necessary precautions while applying it.
 We’ll go over those below.

 What’s inside of a clothes moth killer spray

 To further understand which cloth moth killer spray is for you, let’s take a look inside the can.
 One general distinction between the different types of spray is how toxic they are.
 There are a lot of keywords and labels that people like to focus on like “natural” and “chemicals”.
 The former is typically viewed as a good thing, while the latter is demonized as something awful.